ilkilab/agorakube/docs/instructions.md

 ## ansible.cfg file

-This file alows you to configure default settings for your Ansible server.
+This file allows you to configure default settings for your Ansible server.

-**If you are using CentOS-7, make sure to set "interpreter_python = /usr/bin/python2.7" !!** Ansible on CentOS-7 don't fully support Python3.
+**If you are using CentOS-7, make sure to set "interpreter_python = /usr/bin/python2.7" !!** Ansible on CentOS-7 doesn't fully support Python3.